bahamas10/smfwatchdog/README.md

 checks are meant to minimize the impact of bugs that exist that currently have not been fixed in a service.

-- This software hasn't been fully tested, and may contain bugs.
+- This software hasn't been fully tested, and may contain bugs
 - Some other course of action may be more appropriate than restarting the service, as this may fail if the watchdog daemon doesn't run as root
+- Scripts are executed with popen(3C), and as such, have their names parsed by the shell.
+Ensure that you don't name your scripts `$(rm -rf /)` or something

 <a name="license" />